vortexmakes/RKH/README.md

 [![Build Status](https://travis-ci.com/vortexmakes/RKH.svg?branch=pubsub)](https://travis-ci.com/vortexmakes/RKH) [![codecov](https://codecov.io/gh/vortexmakes/RKH/branch/pubsub/graph/badge.svg)](https://codecov.io/gh/vortexmakes/RKH)

-RKH (Reactive frameworK for Hierarchical state machines) is a framework used to build softwares for reactive and real-time embedded systems in a safely and timely way.
-It’s composed of modules, procedures and supporting tools; such as a method for implementing and executing flat and Statechart state machines, asynchronous and synchronous messaging, cross-platform abstraction, runtime tracing, time management, dynamic memory mechanism to deal with fragmentation,
+RKH (Reactive frameworK for Hierarchical state machines) is a framework used to build software for reactive and real-time embedded systems in a safely and timely way.
+It is composed of modules, procedures and supporting tools; such as a method for implementing and executing flat and Statechart state machines, asynchronous and synchronous messaging, cross-platform abstraction, runtime tracing, time management, dynamic memory mechanism to deal with fragmentation,